MITLibraries/solenoid/docs/README.md

 ## Integrating with Sympletic Elements

+> __This section is deprecated__ as we are not currently integrating with
+> Elements.
+However, it is retained to make life easier should we end up
+> integrating with Elements again in future.

 Solenoid issues calls to the Sympletic Elements API when it sends emails in order to mark items as requested.
 This requires some configuration on both the Elements system administration end and the solenoid end.

 Sympletic Elements API documentation is visible to authorized users only.